Citizen Lake Monitoring Network

 Water chemistry monitoring:

-Water chemistry monitors measure phosphorus levels, chlorophyll-A concentrations (a measure of algae growth in the water), a temperature profile from the top to the bottom of the lake, and dissolved oxygen levels.
+Water chemistry monitors measure phosphorus levels, chlorophyll-A concentrations (a measure of algae growth in the water), and a temperature profile from the top to the bottom of the lake.
 This type of monitoring is done four times per year, and requires several hours of time during each monitoring event.
 Chemistry monitoring can be used to determine if nutrient pollution is occurring in a lake, or if winter fish die-offs may be a possibility due to low oxygen levels.

 This is a simple type of lake monitoring.
 Simply record the date that ice completely covers the lake in the fall, and record the date that the ice is completely gone from the lake in the spring.
 This information is used to track changes in the open-water season, which is useful in many different types of lake-related research projects.